Intelligible Predictive Models

 Can’t we just explain black-box models?

-Although black-box models are typically accurate, they are often bad at explaining how they arrive at those predictions, and may also disagree with very similar models about which factors are driving their predictive ability.
+Although black-box models are typically accurate, they are often bad at explaining how they arrive at those predictions, and may also disagree with very similar models about which factors are driving their predictive ability1.

 Symbolic Regression for Interpretable Machine Learning